Kong/kongponents/docs/components/table-view.md

 `@cell:{event}` - returns the `Event`, the cell value, and the type. `cell-click` event is emitted whenever a cell is clicked and the cell click event handler is emitted, returns the cell `data`.

-The table in the example below contains buttons to demonstrate how KTableView handles clicks on different interactive elements within the table as well as clicks on its cells.
+The table in the example below contains buttons, inputs and links to demonstrate how KTableView handles clicks on different interactive elements within the table as well as clicks on its cells.

 <KComponent v-slot="{ data }" :data="{ cellClickEnabled: true }">
   <div class="vertical-container">